tbenson89/yelpcampCloner/README.md

-# Th Yelp Camp Cloner Application
+# The Yelp Camp Cloner Application
 A Cloned version of YelpCamp Webapp Created with Bootstrap 3, modrnizr, Mongo, Express, and Node.

 ## Requirements for Setting up your workspace